 Section III – Submission Guidelines

 Each submission must adhere to the topics and should fully answer the question and all sub-parts.
-Each submission must adhere to the word limits for each question (between 500 and 800 words), and must be submitted by 11:59 pm PT on the day of the deadline.
+Each submission must adhere to the word limits for each question (between 500 and 800 words), and must be submitted by 11:59 pm PT on February 4.
 Only online submissions will be accepted for the contest.
 Only one essay per student will be accepted.

 Section IV – Judging and Timing